typicode/mistcss/README.md

 Absolutely, MistCSS is pure HTML and CSS, generating only `mist.d.ts`, so there are no limitations.
 You can integrate any CSS framework seamlessly.
 Here are a few examples to get you started:

-> [!TIP]
+> [!IMPORTANT]
-> To have Tailwind IntelliSense in your editor, see https://tailwindcss.com/docs/editor-setup
+> For the best experience, set up Tailwind IntelliSense in your editor.
+Refer to [Tailwind's editor setup guide](https://tailwindcss.com/docs/editor-setup).

 #### Tailwind v3 ([@apply](https://tailwindcss.com/docs/functions-and-directives#apply))